tabreturn/tutorial-212-burgers/notes/lesson_01/notes.md

 Images
 ------

-Download the [assets](../../assets).
-You'll find three SVG images.
+Download the [assets](../../assets); download all three SVG images.
 SVG images are vector-based, so no matter how large you render them, they won't pixelate.
 Add the images to your *212-Burgers* directory (so that they sit alongside your *index.html* file).

 Now add an `img` (image) tag to your `body` element.
 The `src` attribute points to the *logo.svg* file: